Best: Boone hopes Yanks keep season in perspective

 “Whether you win 90 games, 100 games, 110 games, it’s never going to be perfect,” Boone said.
 “As long as our mindset is, in my view, in the right place, then I feel good about what we do, where we’re at and what we’ll go out and expect to do today.”

 That was at 10 a.m.
-It is safe to assume nothing that happened over the ensuing 10-plus hours was what he expected.
+It is safe to assume nothing that happened in the ensuing 10-plus hours was what he expected.

-It began with a drizzle delay of three hours and 17 minutes.
-Then play began, and Renato Nunez hit a three-run home run off J.A.
+It began with a drizzle delay of 3 hours, 17 minutes.
+Then play began, and Renato Nuñez hit a three-run home run off J.A.
 Happ in the top of the first inning.

 Many other things went wrong for the Yankees.
 Luke Voit struck out looking with the bases loaded in the third, at which point a frustrated fan screamed, “This is a Triple-A team!”
 (He meant the Orioles, not the Yankees.)

 Voit later grounded out with the bases loaded.
-They Yankees stranded 14 runners overall.
+The Yankees stranded 14 runners overall.

 The highlight was a walk.
 Brett Gardner worked one out in the fourth by fouling off numerous balls with two outs and the bases loaded.
 That forced in a run and set up Judge’s two-run single.